 —Transmit the protected WUR frame.

+A WUR AP that sends a protected group addressed VL WUR wake-up frame should only include WUR ID(s) of the WUR non-AP STA(s) that have already been provided with the WIGTK used to protect the group addressed VL WUR wake-up frame. (#3262, #3187)

 29.10.3.1 Generation of the PN by a WUR AP

-A WUR AP that intends to transmit protected WUR frames shall set the Common PN subfield in the WUR Operation element it transmits to 0 if it intends to maintain separate PN counters for WIGTK and WTK and shall set the Common PN subfield to 1 if it intends to maintain a common PN for all protected WUR frames generated within its BSS.
+A WUR AP that intends to transmit protected WUR frames shall set the Common PN subfield in the WUR Operation element it transmits to 0 if it intends to maintain separate PN counters for each WIGTK and WTK and shall set the Common PN subfield to 1 if it intends to maintain a common PN for all protected WUR frames generated within its BSS. (#3262, #3187)